looker-open-source/components/src/components/Popover/Popover.md

 ### Grouped Popovers

+By default Popover cancels event bubbling when a click event triggers the closure of the Popover. \* This was deemed a best practice as it prevents inadveted destructive actions and mirrors behavior seen in many commonly used applications (e.g. Chrome).

-Popovers can be grouped together to allow the user to quickly jump through a collection of `Popover` components – commonly this functionality is used for items grouped to create a larger navigation component or associated controls such as a collection of filters.
+However, where several related Popover components are grouped together, cancelling event bubbling for the "dismissal click" can make for an awkward UX.
+This functionality is used for items grouped to create a larger navigation component or associated controls such as a collection of filters.

-To create a group assigned a reference to an element and then assign the reference to that element to `allowClicksRef` on each `Popover`.
+To create a group, assigned a reference to an containing element and then assign the reference to that element to `groupedPopoversRef` on each `Popover`.
 This will override the `Popover` component's usual behavior of cancelling event propogation on the clicks outside of the `ModalPortal` associated with the `Popover`.
-The first click outside of the `ModalPortal` will still close the `Popover` but click event will _not_ be cancalled and instead will be allowed to produce it's event progation and whatever is triggered by those events.
+The first click outside of the `ModalPortal` will still close the `Popover` but click event propogation or otherwise surpressed and instead will be allowed to produce its usual behavior.

 ```js
 import { Button } from '../Button'